 Imagine you run a luxury store and somebody shoplifts.
 What do you do, brush it under the carpet?
 Suppress all talk of the fact that you as a store were outsmarted?
 Not if you’re Harvey Nichols.

-As part of the communication strategy for its new “Rewards App”, the luxury retailer has released an unexpectedly quirky video that exposes real-life shoplifters (whose faces have been replaced by cartoons).
-Shot in the company’s flagship Knightsbridge store in London, the video is part of a campaign entitled #LoveFreebies, the objective of which is to point out that customers can receive “legal freebies” thanks to the new loyalty app.
+As part of the communication strategy for its new “Rewards App”, the luxury retailer has released an unexpectedly quirky video that exposes real-life shoplifters; while replacing the faces with cartoons.
+Shot in the company’s flagship Knightsbridge store in London, the video is part of a campaign entitled #LoveFreebies; the objective of which is to point out that customers can receive “legal freebies” thanks to the new loyalty app.

 Unexpected, however, is a quality more and more brands are striving to achieve in order to engage consumers on social media.
 So despite being uncharacteristic, this initiative from Harvey Nichols might be a sign of the playfulness we can expect from more brands in the not so distant future.